 Classes include instruction both on the string instrument itself, and basic musical instruction in introductory music theory and music history.

 Students learn various musical styles, including classical, bluegrass, and even rock and roll.
-Students perform throughout the year, both in their schools and at a closing Spring Formal Concert at the end of the school year that features the students from all participating schools.
+Students perform throughout the year, both in their schools and at a closing Spring Strings Concert at the end of the school year that features the students from all participating schools.
 Students have the opportunity to perform both as a member of a large ensemble and as a soloist or a member of a small group.

 In addition, each year the students in the School String Orchestra Program travel to Huntsville to hear a performance by the Huntsville Symphony Orchestra.

 Financial Aid is available through the Etowah Youth Orchestras for students wishing to participate in this program.
-In addition, each year the EYO awards scholarships for private instruction and the EYO’s Summer Strings Program to program participants.
+In addition, each year the EYO awards scholarships for private instruction and the EYO’s Summer Strings Camp to program participants.